1. Cuddle Up

 13. Sweet Dreams

-Add elegance to a master bedroom with a luxurious velvet headboard.
+Add elegance to a master bedroom with a luxurious velvet tufted headboard.
 This tufted design, complete with velvet buttons, will have you sleeping like a queen, even if your bed is a twin.
+Look for one in stores or make a DIY velvet headboard.